Nimanthi-Bandara/Nimanthi-Bandara/README.md

 🌱 Enhancing my skills in advanced Spring Boot features.
 🔧 Working on real-time systems and scalable applications.
 🌐 ReactJS for building modern frontend interfaces.
-📊 Statistics Research: Currently conducting research in data trends and social behaviors.
+📊 Currently conducting research in data trends and social behaviors related to fast food consumption.

 🤝 Let’s Connect!
 📬 Feel free to reach out if you want to collaborate on exciting projects or just chat about tech!